GLOBAL MARKETS-Euro gains, shares pare losses after U.S. data

 The greenback scaled back from a nearly six-year high against the yen in early trading, and the euro recovered from a 14-month low against the dollar a day after a surprise rate cut from the European Central Bank.

-The euro edged up 0.09 percent against the dollar at $1.2956 after shedding 1.6 percent on Thursday, its steepest fall in almost three years, after the ECB cut rates to record lows to avert deflation.
+The euro edged up 0.12 percent against the dollar at $1.2960 after shedding 1.6 percent on Thursday, its steepest fall in almost three years, after the ECB cut rates to record lows and launched a bond purchase program to avert deflation.

-Brent crude oil fell below $101 a barrel as a strong dollar depressed demand and the jobs data report suggested the U.S. economy was growing more slowly than expected.
+Brent crude oil fell to $101 a barrel as a strong dollar depressed demand and the jobs data report suggested the U.S. economy was growing more slowly than expected.

-Oil prices on both sides of the Atlantic had fallen on Thursday as the ECB rate cut led to a spike in the dollar, making it more expensive for holders of other currencies to buy the dollar-denominated commodity.
+Oil prices on both sides of the Atlantic fell nearly $1 on Thursday as the ECB rate cut led to a spike in the dollar, making it more expensive for holders of other currencies to buy the dollar-denominated commodity.

 Nonfarm U.S. payrolls: link.reuters.com/ram54t